 - Applicants must be Members of ANS.

-- The award will be presented at the Sydney ANS Meeting in December 2018.
+- The award will be presented at the Adelaide ANS Conference in December 2019.

 Lucy Palmer receiving her award from ANS President, James Vickers, at the 2015 AGM.